petzone-india/petzone-india.github.io/about.md

 therapists:
   -
     name: "Nita Joshi"
-    bio: Nita Joshi is a newly found Canine Behaviourist who recieved a diploma from the British College of Canine studies.
-She helps owners rehabilitate behaviour issues and helps them find triggers at home and in the environment that is getting their dog to behave in a certain manner.
-She can help them cope with these issues and turn around the situation.
-She is also a certified hydrotherapist starting her own venture soon.
+    bio: "Nita Joshi has a diploma in Canine Behaviour from the British College of Canine studies.
+She is also a certified hydrotherapist and Galen massage therapist.
+She helps owners rehabilitate behaviour issues, and works with our lameness and post-surgery orthopedic cases to rehabilitate them."
     img: "/images/team/nita.jpg"

 groomers: